Skip to Content

 plastic greenhouse

-This is a valuable benefit of mini plastic greenhouses for people whose garden is also part-time playground for youngsters.
+This is a valuable benefit of mini plastic greenhouses for people whose garden is also a part-time playground for youngsters.
 The risk of injury is significantly reduced when compared to larger glass greenhouses.

 4) Light